galen-f/voteVisualizer/README.md

 ## Future Work
-The House of Represenatives presents two challenges.
+The House of Representatives presents two challenges.
 One is in redistricting, which causes the maps to change at irregular intervals and makes it incredibly difficult to align votes with the actual districts which they represent.
-Additionally, with over 400 unique districts, vizualization becomes difficult.
+Additionally, with over 400 unique districts, visualization becomes difficult.

 Currently, the Senate data only goes back to the 101st congress (1989).
 In the long term I would be interested in expanding this to historical data, however finding and storing this data is a massive task.